-UTSR also offers a Gas Turbine Industrial Fellowship program to recruit qualified university research students.
+In addition to involving students through relevant fundamental R&D at colleges and universities, the UTSR program offers a Gas Turbine Industrial Fellowship sponsored and funded by gas turbine manufacturers.
 This fellowship brings highly trained student researchers from the university to industrial gas turbine manufacturing environments.
 The UTSR Fellowship experience often results in the employment of highly trained professionals in the gas turbine industry working to continue the advancement of gas turbine technology.

 New UTSR Projects awarded in FY 2015